relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/data_transforms.md

 ### Communication Direction Data Transformation

-Data Transformations of type `Communication Direction` can be used to populate the `Trace Communication Direction` and `Trace Communication Personal` fields on documents with a communication direction value based on the `Email Domain` object (which have a type `Internal` and `Personal`) in the workspace and values in the To, From, CC, and BCC fields in the load file.
-A specific email address is considered **internal** if the portion of the value to the right of the first `@` matches one of the defined `Internal Email Domains` (NOT case-sensitive), **external** if it does not match any of the defined `Internal Email Domains` and **Personal** if it matches one of pre-defined or defined `Personal Email Domains`.
-Here are the possible `Trace Communication Direction` values:
+Data Transformations of type `Communication Direction` can be used to populate the `Trace Communication Direction` and `Trace Communication Personal` fields on documents based on domain classifications made on the `Email Domain` object.

+**Trace Communication Direction**
+By specifying internal email domains (e.g mycompany.com, us.mycompany.com) on the `Email Domain` object, the Communication Direction Data Transformation will mark communications as either `Internal`, `Inbound`, `Outbound`, or `External` on the `Trace Communication Direction` field.
+This can be used to target risks that only occur on inbound communication or internal communications.

-- **Internal** ALL of the email addresses in the From, To, CC, and BCC fields are **internal**
+- **Internal** ALL of the email addresses in the From, To, CC, and BCC fields have domains that have been classified as **internal**
-- **Inbound** the From address is **external**, and ONE OR MORE of the email addresses in the To, CC, and BCC fields is **internal**
+- **Inbound** the From address has a domain that is **NOT internal**, and ONE OR MORE of the email addresses in the To, CC, and BCC fields has a domain that has been classified as **internal**
-- **Outbound** the From address is **internal**, and ONE OR MORE of the email addresses in the To, CC, and BCC fields is **external**
+- **Outbound** the From address has a domain that has been classified as **internal**, and ONE OR MORE of the email addresses in the To, CC, and BCC fields has a domain that is **NOT internal**
-- **External** ALL of the email addresses in the From, To, CC, and BCC fields are **external** (unlikely to happen unless `Internal Email Domains` change)
+- **External** All of the email addresses in the From, To, CC, and BCC fields have domains that are **NOT internal** (unlikely to happen unless `Internal Email Domains` change)
 - **Undefined** the From field must contain an email address with a domain and at least one of the To, CC, or BCC fields must contain an email address with a domain or the `Trace Communication Direction` is considered **Undefined** (need one domain in each direction to determine `Communication Direction`)

-Here are the possible `Trace Communication Personal` values:
+**Trace Communication Personal**
+By specifing person email domains (e.g. google.com, yahoo.com) on the `Email Domain` object, the Communcication Direction Data Transformation will mark communications as either `Personal` or `No Personal Domains` on the `Trace Communication Personal` field.
+This can be used to target risks that only occur when invididuals are sending or receiving communications from personal email addresses.

-- **Personal** the From address is **personal** OR any email address in the To, CC, BCC fields is **personal**
+- **Personal** the From address has a domain that has been classified as **personal** OR any email address in the To, CC, BCC fields has a domain that is personal **personal**
-- **No Personal Domains** NONE of the email addresses in From, To, CC and BCC fields is **personal**
+- **No Personal Domains** NONE of the email addresses in From, To, CC and BCC fields has a domina that has been classified as **personal**
 - **Undefined** the From field must contain an email address with a domain and at least one of the To, CC, or BCC fields must contain an email address with a domain or the `Trace Communication Personal` is considered **Undefined** (need one domain in each direction to determine `Communication Direction`)

+- `Email Domain` object names are not case sensitive.
-When using the `Communication Direction` transformation type, analysis is performed only on native documents (top-level) and then the `Trace Communication Direction` and `Trace Communication Personal` value is populated on the native documents and inherited down to all child documents (attachments, embedded objects).
+- When using the `Communication Direction` transformation type, analysis is performed only on native documents (top-level) and then the `Trace Communication Direction` and `Trace Communication Personal` value is populated on the native documents and inherited down to all child documents (attachments, embedded objects).

-The `Trace Communication Direction` and `Trace Communication Personal` field will not be populated on documents unless it is mapped in the Ingestion Profile associated with the Data Source containing the `Communication Direction` transform.
+- The `Trace Communication Direction` and `Trace Communication Personal` field will not be populated on documents unless it is mapped in the Ingestion Profile associated with the Data Source containing the `Communication Direction` transform.
-{: .info}

-Use of the `Communication Direction` Data Transformation type requires that columns named To, From, CC, and BCC exist in the load file.
+- Use of the `Communication Direction` Data Transformation type requires that columns named To, From, CC, and BCC exist in the load file.
 This is always true for Data Sources that ship with Relativity Trace but may not be true for certain external data sources.
-{: .info}

-Use of the `Communication Direction` Data Transformation type requires that a load file column be specified as a Native File Path in the Data Source's [Ingestion Profile](#Ingestion-Profiles).
+- Use of the `Communication Direction` Data Transformation type requires that a load file column be specified as a Native File Path in the Data Source's [Ingestion Profile](#Ingestion-Profiles).
 Because of this requirement, Communication Direction is incompatible with Ingestion Profiles where Import Natives is set to no.
 {: .info}

 ### Exempt List Data Transformation